pavelxdd/evio/README.md

 - `evio_feed_fd_event(loop, fd, emask)`: Queues an I/O event for all watchers on a given file descriptor.
 - `evio_feed_fd_error(loop, fd)`: Queues an I/O error for all watchers on a given file descriptor.
 - `evio_feed_signal(loop, signum)`: Simulates the delivery of a POSIX signal.

-### Re-entrant Event Invocation

-The `evio_invoke_pending(loop)` function, which is called internally by `evio_run()`, is re-entrant.
-If a watcher callback calls `evio_invoke_pending()` again, it will immediately start processing newly queued events before the original call returns.
-This results in a depth-first event processing order.
-While this can be a powerful feature for immediate, nested event handling, developers should be mindful that deep recursion can lead to stack exhaustion.

 ### Customization